probabilistic-numerics/probnum/docs/source/introduction/probabilistic_numerics.rst

 and finally it offers a principled approach of including numerical error in the *propagation of uncertainty through chains of computations*.

-.. [#] P. Hennig, M. A. Osborne, and M. Girolami.
-Probabilistic numerics and uncertainty in computations.
+.. [#] Hennig P., Osborne M. A., and Girolami M. Probabilistic numerics and uncertainty in computations.
 Proc.
 R. Soc.
 A., 17, 2015.
-.. [#] C. J. Oates and T. J. Sullivan.
-A modern retrospective on probabilistic numerics.
+.. [#] Oates, C. J. and Sullivan, T. J. A modern retrospective on probabilistic numerics.
 Stat.
 Comput., 29(6):1335–1351, 2019.
+.. [#] Cockayne, J., Oates, C. J., Sullivan, T. J., and Girolami, M. Bayesian probabilistic numerical methods.
+SIAM Review, 61(4), 756-789, 2019.